akeneo/pim-docs/reference_entities/enrich_a_record_with_new_attribute_type.rst

     If you create a new Record Value, Akeneo will need three things to manage it in the frontend:

-    - A **model**: a representation of your Record Value, it's properties and overall behaviour
+    - A **model**: a representation of your Record Value, its properties and overall behaviour
     - A **view**: as a React component to be able to render a user interface in the Record Form and dispatch events to the application
     - A **cell**: as a React component to be able to render a cell in the Record Grid